loum/makester/docs/docs/getting-started.md

 Next, prepare your `Makefile`.
 The `Makefile` will feature targets that can help you get things done.
 Select a scenario from below.

+### Brand new generic project

-For a generic project, or if you want the most minimal `Makefile` to get you started:
+For a generic project, or if you want the most minimal `Makefile` simply to get you started:

 ```sh
 make -f ~/.makester/Makefile makester-minimal